PEER-REVIEWED WRITING

 “Revising Race in William Faulkner’s manuscript of Absalom, Absalom!
 (1936) and Light in August (1932),” Faulknerian Anniversaries, University of Mississippi Press (Accepted, Forthcoming July 2026).

-“The Woman's Literary Club of Baltimore Archive: recovering the works of a literary community (Review Essay),” co-authored with Alice Martin, Reviews in Digital Humanities (Accepted, Forthcoming July 2026).
+“The Woman's Literary Club of Baltimore Archive: Recovering the Works of a Literary Community,” co-authored with Alice Martin, Reviews in Digital Humanities (Accepted, Forthcoming July 2026)

 Laura E. Helton, Scattered and Fugitive Things (Review Essay),” Society for the History of Authorship, Reading, and Publishing News (February 2025).